Skip to content

 Chicago is a key part of Start Early’s story and identity.
 Since our founding in 1982, we are proud to have supported each mayoral administration in their efforts to create an exemplary early childhood system here in our hometown.

-Through its work, the initiative seeks to create a strong and equitable early childhood system where all parents and children, particularly those in under-resourced communities, have access to quality services.
+Through its work, the initiative seeks to create a strong early childhood system where all parents and children, including those in under-resourced communities, have access to quality services.
 By partnering with parents and communities, the initiative can build a forward-moving plan capable of withstanding changes in leadership throughout the city that are bound to happen.

 Start Early’s Role